-- Rename a Thought
+- Rename a thought

-- Add or edit a Thought Label
+- Add or edit a thought Label

-- Add or change a Thought Type
+- Add or change a thought Type

-- Click the pencil icon next to the Thought Type button to activate the type if there is one associated with the Thought and modify its appearance

-- Add or change a Thought Tag
+- Add or change a thought Tag

-- Mark the Thought as Private or Public
+- Mark the thought as Private or Public

-- Customize the Thought text or background color (just this Thought; global changes are done in the Themes window)
+- Customize the thought text or background color (just this thought; global changes are done in the Themes window)

-- Add or change the Thought's icon
+- Add or change the thought's icon

-- Review the Thought's creation/modification history and ID.
+- Review the thought's creation/modification history and ID.
 The ID is not normally needed but may be useful when troubleshooting.

-- And, using the Thought Properties menu button:
+- And, using the Thought Properties Actions Menu button (three horizontal lines):

-- Forget the Thought
+- o Forget the thought

-- o Create a Pin
+- Create a Pin

-- Set as the Home Thought
+- Set as the Home thought